(Note: if you’re coming from the anime, you can find more words on its portrayal of their relationship in this tag)

 Ash only ever fought because he wanted to be free; constantly being abused and–contrasting with the war influences on the story–forced to live violently in order to survive a war of his own.
 Him dying before ever really getting a chance at the freedom to live his own life sends the message that it never gets better: you can’t overcome your abuse, your pain, your decaying mental health.
 It’s not even worth the struggle.

-On top of that, I also hate that such a beautiful relationship has to be yet another victim of Bury your Gays: a trope that–regardless of the authorial intent or in-world justifications–doesn’t mind positive queer relationships as long as they end on tragedy.
+On top of that, I also hate that such a beautiful relationship could arguably be yet another victim of (or at least, being influenced by) Bury your Gays: a trope (or a pattern) that (sometimes regardless of the authorial intent or in-world justifications) doesn’t mind positive queer relationships, but they end tragically.
 (It was all in the rage back then and heck, I can’t say we don’t struggle with that anymore.)
-That old notion that queer people in media have to suffer is all over here too not only with Ash’s abuse but in Eiji’s grief as well.
+That old notion that queer people in media have to suffer is all over here too, not only with Ash’s abuse but in Eiji’s eternal grief as well.
 (Keeps me up at night, considering how many times the story establishes how much Eiji wants him alive, safe and by his side.
 Seriously.
 Make it stop.)

 I don’t think that Banana Fish ultimately reproducing Tragic Gays tropes and related–without getting into all the queerness that exists in the context of abuse–is necessarily intentional.
 It could have been Yoshida taking things from queer media she liked without really considering the harmful things some represent.
 Or it could also have been her way of being tied to heteronormativity and convention of her time–but I can only speculate.

 I hate this ending passionately, but very much like Eiji, I can’t seem to leave behind the story he shares with Ash and the crazy New York he saw with him.
 What was so beautiful ultimately becoming such a tired tragedy seems to be the price I must pay for loving these boys too much.